With farms, fruit and feed, Vietnam's tycoons explore agribusiness ventures

 But the World Bank says the value of its agribusiness is just 1.2 times that of its primary agriculture, compared with 2.7 times in South Korea.
 And the country still relies on billions of dollars of foodstuff imports.

-Hence the unlikely interest in food from industrial firms such as steelmaker Hoa Phat Group HPG.HM, which has converted its minerals unit to livestock and animal feed.
+Hence the unlikely interest in food from industrial firms such as steelmaker Hoa Phat Group, which has converted its minerals unit to livestock and animal feed.

 It has built a new feed plant with annual capacity of 300,000 tonnes, aiming for 1 million tonnes, and wants to be raising a million pigs a year by 2020.